 Everyone always tells me "you HAVE to see Hong Kong".
 Why?
 Isn't it just a cosmopolitan Asian city with lots of business and sky scrapers?
 I've never been there, so what am I not understanding?
 Thanks.

 I've been to Hong Kong 10 times(before it was handed back to China), and always love visiting.
 It has a certain charm to it, a combination of old and new, and I think that's what makes it special.
 You can be surrounded by towering skyscrapers, but take the subway a few stops and you can peruse traditional, bustling markets.
-Aside from the scenery, the food is spectacular. almost 8 years ago
+Aside from the scenery, the food is spectacular. about 8 years ago

 Hong Kong is such a mixture of old and new, east and west - it makes it a fascinating city.
 I would move there in a heartbeat.